-Just like human beings, sick dogs also need to eat nutritious and healthy meals to regain their energy.
+Just like humans, sick dogs also need to eat nutritious and healthy meals to regain energy.
 The right food will also affect their overall well-being and health.
 But the question is, “what to feed a sick dog?”

 As a fur parent, it is essential that what you feed your sick dog will not worsen their condition.
-If you’re having second thoughts about the food you can prepare, then you are in the right place.
+If you have second thoughts about the food you can prepare, you are in the right place.

 White rice and chicken